shelleyolivia/learn-tutorials/network-documentation/thegraph/tutorials/matchstick.md

 ```sh
 $ git clone https://github.com/sushiswap/sushiswap-subgraph
 ```
-Sushiswap has a couple of different subgraphs.
-For this tutorial, we wil go through the MasterChefV2 subgraph.
+SushiSwap has a couple of different subgraphs.
+For this tutorial, we will go through the MasterChefV2 subgraph.
 ```sh
 $ cd sushiswap-subgraph/subgraphs/masterchefV2
 ```